GES.Clip

 This will be done assuming the clip has an indefinite end, so the timeline time may be beyond the end of the clip, or even breaking its GES.Clip :duration-limit.

 If, instead, internal_time is below the current GES.TimelineElement :in-point of child, this will return what you would need to set the GES.TimelineElement :start of self to if you set the GES.TimelineElement :in-point of child to internal_time and wanted to keep the content of child currently found at the current GES.TimelineElement :start of self at the same timeline position.
 If this would be negative, the conversion fails.
-This is useful for determining what position to use in a GES.EditMode.TRIM if you wish to trim to a specific point in the internal content, such as a particular scene in a media file.
+This is useful for determining what position to use in a GES.EditMode.EDIT_TRIM if you wish to trim to a specific point in the internal content, such as a particular scene in a media file.

 Note that whilst a clip has no time effects, this second return is equivalent to finding the timeline time at which the content of child at internal_time would be found in the timeline if it had indefinite extent in both directions.
 However, with non-linear time effects this second return will be more distinct.

-In either case, the returned time would be appropriate to use in GES.TimelineElement.edit() for GES.EditMode.TRIM, and similar, if you wish to use a particular internal point as a reference.
+In either case, the returned time would be appropriate to use in GES.TimelineElement.edit() for GES.EditMode.EDIT_TRIM, and similar, if you wish to use a particular internal point as a reference.
 For example, you could choose to end a clip at a certain internal ‘out-point’, similar to the GES.TimelineElement :in-point, by translating the desired end time into the timeline coordinates, and using this position to trim the end of a clip.

 See GES.Clip.get_internal_time_from_timeline_time(), which performs the reverse, or GES.Clip.get_timeline_time_from_source_frame() which does the same conversion, but using frame numbers.